petioptrv/reminders-gtd/README.md

 tasks with a `#maintenance` tag to make it immediately obvious what they are.

-Here is a link to the Shortcuts workflow: https://www.icloud.com/shortcuts/75b1ebe624bc484f828f93790c8416e4
+Here is a link to the Shortcuts workflow: https://www.icloud.com/shortcuts/75b1ebe624bc484f828f93790c8416e4 Here is a link to a Shortcut that lets the user select a currently flagged reminder and defer it for later: https://www.icloud.com/shortcuts/da9f88fdbb7445359a6deea068ae2076

 ### Weekly Reviews